 Shipping & Transportation

-Shipping and transportation operations transfer packages from a business’s warehouse or fulfillment center to the end customer.
+Shipping and transportation operations transfer packages from a business’s warehouse or fulfilment centre to the end customer.
 Last-mile transportation operations are not usually within a business’s control, and are usually delegated to carriers like USPS, UPS, FedEx, and more.

 Your transportation operations may involve software that provides real-time tracking information and updates on where each order is.
 That way, you can instantly get notified of any delays or setbacks that could prevent your customers from getting their orders on time, and act accordingly.